Special values of $L$-functions and the refined Gan-Gross-Prasad conjecture: Introduction

 and this relation is equivariant under the natural action of ${\rm Aut}(\C/F^{Gal})$. \end{thmC*}

 We believe that this result, which holds for all critical points $\tfrac12+m$ of $L(s,\Pi\times\Pi')$, is interesting in its own right.
 Specifying $m=0$, however, we immediately obtain the relation

-which leads us directly to the heart of an exciting, deep refinement of the global Gan--Gross-Prasad conjecture, \cite{neil_harris, liu}, for unitary groups: Recall our arbitrary CM-field $F$ with maximal totally real subfield $F^+$ and the quadratic Hecke character $\varepsilon$ attached to the extension $F/F^+$.
-For unitary groups $\G(\V)/F^+$ and $\G(\W)/F^+$, attached to a pair of Hermitian spaces $\W\subset \V$ of dimension $\dim_F(\V)=n> \dim_F(\W)=m$, the global GGP-conjecture, as most recently refined by Liu, \cite{liu}, predicts a very precise relationship of a quotient of $L$-functions, which is of the type of the left-hand-side of \eqref{eq:ggp}, and a global period integral $\mathcal P(\varphi,\varphi')$ of two tempered cusp forms $\varphi\in\pi$ and $\varphi'\in\pi'$ on $\G(\V)(\A_{F^+})$, reps.\ $\G(\W)(\A_{F^+})$:
+which leads us to the heart of the refined global Gan--Gross-Prasad conjecture, \cite{neil_harris, liu}, for unitary groups: Recall our arbitrary CM-field $F$ with maximal totally real subfield $F^+$ and the quadratic Hecke character $\varepsilon$ attached to the extension $F/F^+$.
+For unitary groups $\G(\V)/F^+$ and $\G(\W)/F^+$, attached to a pair of Hermitian spaces $\W\subset \V$ of dimension $\dim_F(\V)=n> \dim_F(\W)=m$, the global GGP-conjecture, as most recently refined by Liu, \cite{liu}, predicts a precise relationship of a quotient of $L$-functions, which is of the type of the left-hand-side of \eqref{eq:ggp}, and a global period integral $\mathcal P(\varphi,\varphi')$ of two tempered cusp forms $\varphi\in\pi$ and $\varphi'\in\pi'$ on $\G(\V)(\A_{F^+})$, reps.\ $\G(\W)(\A_{F^+})$: